Jaicob/rails-docker/README.md

 ----

 #####Weird unwarranted network issues
 - First line of defense is to simply turn it off then on again.
-Boot2docker can be wonky sometimes so when I get strange network areas the following commands are used to restart it.
+Boot2docker can be wonky sometimes so when I get strange network errors the following commands are used to restart it.
 I would recommend aliasing this.

 ```
 boot2docker stop